Is There a Dimmer Outlook Ahead for PACCAR Inc (PCAR)?

 Sponsored

+The average price from analysts is $99.18, which is $1.97 above the current price.
 PCAR currently public float of 341.05M and currently shorts hold a 1.03% ratio of that float.
-Today, the average trading volume of PCAR was 1.77M shares.
+Today, the average trading volume of PCAR was 1.78M shares.

 PCAR’s Market Performance